telerik/reporting-docs/embedding-reports/display-reports-in-applications/winui-3-desktop-application/overview.md

 * Navigate forward in history
 * Stop rendering
 * Refresh
-* Go to first page
+* Go to the first page
-* Go to previous page
+* Go to the previous page
 * Go to a specific page
 * Total number of pages
-* Go to next page
+* Go to the next page
-* Go to last page
+* Go to the last page
 * Page settings
 * Print Preview: switches between __Logical__ and __Physical__ page renderer.
 See [Rendering and Paging]({%slug telerikreporting/designing-reports/rendering-and-paging/overview%}) for more info.
 * Print